-This unit explains the importance of connecting love and leadership as well as demonstrates the distinctions between a “board elder” and a “shepherd elder.”Audio File Lecture Outline Detailed Outline
+This unit explains the importance of connecting love and leadership and demonstrates the distinctions between a “board elder” and a “shepherd elder.”Audio File Lecture Outline Detailed Outline

 - Contemplate these questions, then click on each question to see the answer.